Hacksore/must-star-action/README.md

 # must-star-action

-This will prevent noobs from raising an issue/pr if they have not starred it, it will instantly close the issue or PR.
+This will prevent noobs from raising an issue/pr if they have not starred it.
+It will instantly close the issue or PR.

 ### example of how to use